eosnetworkfoundation/engineering/process/work_tracking/milestones.md

 ## Assigning milestones to PRs

 Pull requests typically should not have milestones attached to them.
-The only exception is for the PRs that forward bug fixes from a release branch forward to another release branch.
-In that case, the PR forwarding to a release branch should be assigned a patch milestone corresponding to the version of the target release branch.
+However, one exception to this rule is for the PRs that forward bug fixes from a release branch forward to another release branch.
+In that case, the PR forwarding to a release branch must be assigned a patch milestone corresponding to the version of the target release branch.

 So consider again the scenario described earlier within the `leap` repo where where versions 3.2 and 4.0 of Leap are supported while the `main` branch is tracking work for an upcoming 5.0 release.